Where Should You Get Your Car Insurance: Bank, Dealer, or Broker?

 In contrast, online brokers—with the variety of their insurance partners—don’t have that vested interest when selling a policy from a particular company.

 The quality of customer service is also a critical consideration when choosing between a bank, dealer, or online broker for your car insurance purchase.

 Online Brokers: Helpful for Car Insurance Purchase

 Online car insurance brokers can help you from finding the best deals and applying for insurance to obtaining your policy.
 Some can also help you when filing a claim.
 Moneymax, for example, has its own claims portal that can help customers with their claims.

 Banks: Hit-or-Miss Customer Experience

 When you visit online car insurance forums, you’ll find both positive and negative reviews about how banks handle insurance claims.
 Some customers don’t experience any delay, while others complain about the slow processing and non-responsive customer hotline.

-The downside to getting comprehensive car insurance from a bank is that you’re left to your own devices.
+The downside to getting insurance from a bank is that you’re left to your own devices.
 Since their main expertise is in banking, they’ll pass you on to another party when you’re filing a claim.